psychoinformatics-de/rdm-course/_episodes/04-dataset-management.md

 ~~~
 {: .output}

-Think of it this way: subdataset is a logically separate entity, and
+Think of it this way: a subdataset is a logically separate entity, and
 you probably don't need its contents from the outset.

 To work with a subdataset, we need to install it.
 Subdatasets can be installed with the already familiar `datalad get` command.
 In this case we want to use `--no-data` to only obtain placeholders for annexed files.
-Without the option we would start downloading what could potentially be a ton of files.
+Without the `--no-data` option we would start downloading what could potentially be a
-Instead, we'll just get an overview, and `datalad get` the specific file afterwards.
+ton of files.
+Instead, we'll just get an overview, and `datalad get` the specific file
+afterwards.

 ~~~
 datalad get --no-data data/decoding